Updated: Feb 3

 3) appreciate it

-It's harder when the artwork is stronger intellectually, emotionally or spiritually.
+It's harder when the artwork is stronger intellectually, emotionally or spiritually but not aesthetically beautiful.

-But just appreciate for a moment in the bravery of another human being to spend their time, money and life to create something that will 9 out of 10 times be misunderstood and derided.
+Try to appreciate for a moment the bravery of another human being to spend their time, money and life to create something that will 9 out of 10 times be misunderstood and derided.

 We don't have to accept it as truth just because it's in a museum.
 If art affects me like that I try to examine why.
 Maybe the artist did strike truth I need to examine or maybe not.
 Art is as complicated and varied as humans.
 Just remember, there is most likely a lot you don't know, it might not be made for you and some other human being had the bravery and fortitude to do something you didn't.